OpenSignLabs/OpenSign/docs/docs/self-host/docker/run-locally.md

     <ReactPlayer playing controls url='https://www.youtube.com/watch?v=GY_OP697EiU' />
 </div>

-## Information for ENV variables which are used to setup OpenSign™ with Docker on Localhost
+## Information About ENV variables which are used to setup OpenSign™ with Docker on Localhost
 To set up OpenSign™ locally using Docker, the following prerequisites are required:

 Environment Varaibles: